My promise is to:

 8. I don't believe practice makes perfect.

-10. I’ve studied, (and even lived with), some of the world’s most renowned theorists, practitioners, and spiritual leaders.
+10. I’ve studied, (and lived with), some of the world’s most renowned theorists, practitioners, and spiritual teachers.

 And here’s the secret: I don’t know if they’ve got it all figured out, either.
+Like Ram Dass said, "we're all just walking each other home."
 I’ve come to believe that the greatest body of knowledge is the one you live in.
 The truth isn’t out there somewhere, but inside you.
-Don’t get me wrong, I love learning.
-And won’t ever stop.
-But while I trust we have the answers within us, it can still help to have a guide to shine a light on our brilliance when we forget how incredible we are.

 An alchemist transforms things for the better.